 Weight training is also the single best way to rev up your metabolism.
 Calorie burn after a weight training session can last for several hours after the workout ends.
 Cardio sessions, by the way, do not.
 That is not to say that cardio is useless, speaking of which…

 4. Cardio for endurance.

 I am not completely anti cardio for women over 40.
 Cardio has its benefits too: Endurance, stamina, heart health, and stress reduction are the most notable benefits.

 It is important to stress that while 30-60 minute walking sessions are great for stress relief, we cannot rely on walking alone to maintain our quality of life in our 40’s and beyond.

-This may look overwhelming but resistance, balance and posture training need not take more than 30-40 minutes 2-3 times per week.
-Commit to a daily walk for endurance, heart health and stress reduction and your midlife quality will be enhanced.
+These will help you to maintain balance, posture, muscle mass for a healthy metabolism, and bone density.
+This may look overwhelming but resistance, balance, and posture training need not take more than 30-40 minutes 2-3 times per week.
+Commit to a daily walk for endurance, heart health, and stress reduction and your midlife quality will be enhanced.